virtual-barcade/minesweeper-api/README.md

 ## Minesweeper Game API / State

-I use a 2D array of integers to represent the different states a cell might have.
+The Minesweeper game is internally represented by a 2D array of integers.
+See below for the range of integer values and their meanings.

 ### Cell State Legend: